By Andre Perunicic | June 22, 2017

 Using Selenium with Headless Firefox (on Windows)

-This is obviously pretty cool from the automated testing and and web scraping perspectives, so in this article I will describe how to connect Selenium WebDriver to Firefox’s new headless mode.
-I will primarily explain things for users of Windows, but you should be able to follow along on other operating systems with some minor modifications.
+This is obviously pretty cool from the automated testing and and web scraping perspectives, so in this article I will describe how to remotely control Firefox’s new headless mode using Selenium Webdriver.
+I will explain things assuming a Windows development environment, but you should be able to follow along on other operating systems with only minor modifications.

 Once downloaded, extract the package and place it somewhere in your